Kmulla19/Project-3/README.md

 SyriaTel wants to better understand what features are indicators that a customer is more likely to churn.
 Keeping an existing customer is cheaper than acuiring a new one so they want to be able to proactively reach out to customers and offer them incentives to stay.

 ## 3. Data Exploration
 There were no nulls that needed to be dropped, but there are object columns to deal with.
 Decided to drop phone number becuase it does not seem relevant.
+Replaced spaces between column names with underscore.

 I explored a number of features to see how they are related to churn.